patching...

 Medway's state firearms purchaser identification card and right to legally possess firearms had been revoked by court order in 2007, the prosecutor's office said.

-Medway also is scheduled for an Aug.
-6 appearance in Bernardsville Municipal Court on an obstruction of justice charge stemming from an alleged three-hour standoff with authorities, including SWAT team members, at his Anderson Hill Road home on June 7.
+Medway also is scheduled for an on an stemming from an , including SWAT team members, at his Anderson Hill Road home on June 7.

 Authorities said there were no injuries resulting from the standoff, although there was uncertainty at the time of the incident whether Medway was armed.